-2.6 Within the four asset groups, the Council holds a broad range of different asset categories, as indicated at figure 10.
+- 2.5 The vast majority of the Council's assets are concentrated in the borough's major urban centre, Hemel Hempstead, which has a bearing on its ability to use its assets to support its priorities. - 2.6.
+Within the four asset groups, the Council holds a broad range of different asset categories, as indicated at figure 10.
 The majority of value is concentrated in a handful of asset categories with the top five representing over 60% of the market value of the entire property portfolio.

-Figure 10: Asset categories by market value (£M)
+Figure 10: Community categories by value as at March 2015(£M)

 2.7 Annual income is also concentrated on a small number of asset categories.
-Figure 11 highlights that garages, retail units, off-street car parks, industrial units and dwellings collectively account for 40% of the portfolio value but deliver 82% of annual income.
+Figure 11 highlights that garages, retail units, off-street car parks, industrial units and dwellings collectively account for 53% of the portfolio value but deliver 94% of annual income.
 The Council must sustain or improve its income from these assets, while looking to deliver additional income from the rest of the asset base.